Skip to main content

 Data setup: add the choices as option blocks in the theme editor โ€” a Drop-down 1 option per Printer Brand, a Drop-down 2 option per Printer Model (with its Parent value set to the Brand), and a Drop-down 3 option per Color (with its Parent value set to the Model).

-This cascade ships preconfigured on the Inkline print-supply preset, so a print-supply storefront gets a turnkey toner finder out of the box โ€” just swap the demo options for your own printer line-up.
+This cascade is the make-or-break feature of a print-supplies configuration, so a print-supply storefront gets a turnkey toner finder once you set it up โ€” just swap the sample options for your own printer line-up.

 How the cascade worksโ€‹